 The Bottom Line

-If you find yourself too often bothered by headaches and stuffed nose in your workplace, and if you feel that it’s the AC to blame, you may be just right.
+If you find yourself too often bothered by headaches and stuffed noses in your workplace, and if you feel that it’s the AC to blame, you may be just right.
 Sick building syndrome is no joke and is affecting your coworkers on a day-to-day basis as much as it affects you.
 Lots of offices and coworking spaces nowadays are built to encourage productivity, creativity, and collaboration.

 However, environmental factors such as room temperature, humidity, air quality, CO2, light, and noise are still not taken care of properly.
-Chances are your employer doesn’t even have a clue that it’s the building that is killing creativity, undermining productivity and increasing employee absenteeism!
+Chances are your employer doesn’t even have a clue that it’s the building that is killing creativity, undermining productivity, and increasing employee absenteeism!

-We’ve given you the symptoms and the causes of SBS, the methods how to check for them, and solutions.
+We’ve given you the symptoms and the causes of SBS, the methods of how to check for them, and solutions.
 Now it’s your turn to bring it to the table and discuss with your employer or HR manager how to minimize the risk of sick building syndrome in your workplace!